wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 30 In this thing he transgressed the word of a man, which is evil in the sight of the Lord.

-31 Oh! for a veil, to hide in utter darkness the horrid deeds of that awful day, that they might not be handed down to the children of men, in the times to come.
+31 Oh ! for a veil, to hide in utter darkness the horrid deeds of that awful day, that they might not be handed down to the children of men, in the times to come.

 32 Lo ! early in the morning of the next day, ere the sun had risen, the work of death began !